-The Environment Agency (EA) are running the Land-Sea Interface (LSI) Project as part of Year 3 of the marine Natural Capital and Ecosystem Assessment Programme (mNCEA).
-The LSI Project aims to improve available evidence in relation to the ecosystem services provided by key estuarine and coastal habitats, including saltmarsh, mudflat, and seagrass beds.
+The Environment Agency (EA) are running the 'Natural capital approaches at the land-sea interface' (LSI) project as part of year 3 of the marine Natural Capital and Ecosystem Assessment (mNCEA) programme.
+The LSI project aims to improve available evidence in relation to the ecosystem services provided by key estuarine and coastal habitats, including saltmarsh, mudflat, and seagrass beds.
 Providing evidence through the quantification of services such as carbon dioxide removal to mitigate against climate change, and the storm alleviation provided by systems to help adapt to climate change may, with the exploration of business cases, assist valuation and investment decisions.